linzzzzzz/iMet2019-FGVC6/README.md

 **To run this soulution**:

-1. change variable MODEL_DIR to be the directory where you put senext50 weights in
+1. change variable MODEL_DIR to be the directory where you put senext50 weights
 2. change variable MODEL_NAME to be the name of senext50 weights file
 3. run :)